scala/scala-lang/conduct.md

 meeting or private correspondence.
 (See our
 [list of community fora](community/).)

-Scala moderators are appointed by EPFL and Typesafe to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.
+Scala moderators are appointed by EPFL and Lightbend to maintain the health of the community and will arbitrate in any dispute over the conduct of a member of the community.